Vibration White Finger Symptoms and Treatment

 While occupational exposure is the most common cause, non-occupational factors such as smoking, cold exposure, and a history of Raynaud's phenomenon can exacerbate the condition.

-Diagnosis of Vibration White Finger
+How is Vibration White Finger Diagnosed?

 Diagnosing Vibration White Finger involves a thorough evaluation of the patient's occupational history, symptoms, and physical examination.
 A healthcare provider may also use specialized tests to assess the severity of the condition.